arielchuri/forglory/crystalcastles.md

 The numbers 4, 5, 6 are not counted.
 We call them square, cross, and lines and they have other meanings depending on the context.

-### Ways to roll your dice

-- 1d: Roll 1 die.
-A 1, 2, or 3 is counted.
-The other values are 0.
-- d6: Use the face value of the die (1-6).
-- d2: Roll a die and divide the face value by 2 rounded up.
-- d3 - Roll a die and divide the face value by 2 rounded up.
-- d12 - Roll 1d2.
-On a 1, roll 1d6.
-On a 2, roll 1d6+6.
-- d18 - Roll 1d3.
-On a 1, roll  1d6.
-On a 2, roll 1d6+6.
-On a 3, roll 1d6+12.
-- 3d6
-- d33 - Roll 1d3 twice.
-The first die is the 10s place and the second is 1s.
-Rolling a 3 and a 4 makes 22.
-- d36 -
-- d66 - Roll a die for the 10s place and then roll a die for the 1s place.
-Rolling a 3 and a 4 make 34.

 ## Mechanics

 The patron describes the terrible predicament the players face as well as the environment.